apptainer/singularity-userdocs/definition_files.rst

     $ sudo singularity build --notest my_container.sif my_container.def

-Running the test command on a container built with this def file yeilds the
+Running the test command on a container built with this def file yields the
 following:

 .. code-block:: none